 Allergy immunotherapy may be considered medically necessary when ALL of the following criteria are met:

-Allergy immunotherapy is considered not medically necessary after one (1) year in the maintenance phase if ANY of the following signs of improvement is not experienced, when all other reasonable factors have been ruled out:
+Allergy immunotherapy is considered not medically necessary after one (1) year in the maintenance phase if ANY ONE of the following signs of improvement is not experienced, when all other reasonable factors have been ruled out:

 Supervision of preparation and provision of single or multiple antigens for allergen immunotherapy may be considered medically necessary for a cumulative total of 120 doses/units per benefit period.